kilimanjjjaro/wrkload-api/README.md

 - `Access tokens` are generated at authentication and they are **signed with the user ID** (in some cases with email or role user) and a **base64 secret key**.
 Each token are **unique** and **belongs to a single user**.
 These access tokens are sent by client on the request **via HTTP headers** and the server **verifies that they are valid** and **belong to the owner of the request** before sending a response.
 - Access tokens have a **short life cycle**, they expire each 15 minutes.
 Here the `refresh tokens` make his job, they **generate new access tokens in the same way as expired access tokens was generated** but in **client side background**.
 - Refresh tokens are used **only for generate new access tokens**, not for authorization.
 This is why they **expire after 30 days**, to ensure that user doesn't have to login every 15 minutes.
-- Access tokens are **not stored in cookies or local storage**, they **live in memory** for 15 minutes.
-Refresh tokens are **stored but in secure cookies**, they are `Http-only, same-site and secure type` and can only be accessed by the browser through `HTTPS requests`, not with Javascript.
+- The refresh tokens are set on the client from the server as HttpOnly and secure cookies.
+They can only be accessed through the browser via HTTPS requests, not with Javascript.
 - `Confirmation of accounts` and `reset passwords` by email with **unique**, **one-time use** and **expiration times** links.
 - Request `responses filtered` based on user role.
 - `Paginated APIs` with detailed responses, including number of **items per page**, **items in total**, **number of current**, **previous** and **next page**.
 - `User role system`, this opens the way for a lot of frontend-side implementations, like querying registered users, non-sensitive user data, types of uploaded projects, tasks by users, create role permissions, etc.
 - Users **only can read, update or delete own tasks**, even users with administration role.
 - They can **create and store** useful information about their tasks such as: timing, project, delivery day, task type, a short description that can be used as a note book.
-- With this information, the frontend can show them **how many hours per month they spend on a project**.
-What **kind of tasks** they do more.
-If the **budget of each project is known**, the **objectives earned can be calculated** according to the number of hours invested.
+- Thanks to this information, **statistics** are calculated and returned on how many hours were worked and how many tasks were assigned per project in the current and past month.
 - `User passwords are salt (10 rounds) and hash with the Blowfish cipher` before being saved on database.
 - You can have user session information such as: the last time it was active or when it was registered.
 - You can see `when a user was last active` or `when they signed up`.
 You can also check `when a task was created or updated`.